k-dot-11/anime-joana-backend/README.md

 You may test out these routes by going to [AnimeAPI demo](https://animeapi-demo.herokuapp.com/), but do note that this might be very slow and it is recommended to self host to get the fastest response time possible.

+**NOTE**: 9Anime routes *DO NOT* work on the above demo link.
+However it works just fine when hosted locally.
+It is highly recommended to self-host and run this project rather than using the demo link.

 ### AnimeAPI docs available at [this link](https://igrohan.gitbook.io/animeapi/)
 All routes and also installation instructions available here!